Code-Institute-Submissions/bookable/README.md

 <!-- How is the information, logically grouped, the feature the elements the data? -->

-In the initial design of this django project I chose to go with a monolith design because of the size of this project.
+For the initial design of this Django project, I chose a monolith design because of the size of this project.

-The initial data model built for this project as seen below, laid the foundation for how the app should work.
+As seen below, the initial data model built for this project laid the foundation for how the app should work.

 ![data-model](./docs/structure/data-model.png)